-The College of Arts & Sciences has 16 academic departments.
+The College of Arts & Sciences has 17 academic departments.
 The department of the student’s declared major assigns a faculty member to each student to serve as an academic advisor.
 Students are required to meet with the academic advisor each quarter to discuss course selections and address concerns.
 General Studies and General Science students are also assigned an academic advisor until the major is chosen.
 A Junior Checksheet of Unfulfilled Requirements should be requested in the Office of the Dean upon completion of 90 credit hours.
-The Application for Graduation should be completed two quarters before the expected graduation date.
+The Application for Graduation should be completed one semester before the expected graduation date.

 The College of Arts & Sciences provides small group tutoring sessions for select 100 and 200 level general education courses.
 Tutoring sessions are open to all undergraduate students, regardless of major.
 Tutors are upperclassmen that have been recommended by the department chairperson.
 Under special circumstance, one-on-one tutoring is available upon request.

 Tutoring posters are hung in all major buildings on campus including residence halls.